Overlap extension polymerase chain reaction

 The overlap extension polymerase chain reaction (or OE-PCR) is a variant of PCR.
 It is also referred to as Splicing by overlap extension / Splicing by overhang extension (SOE) PCR.
-It is used to insert specific mutations at specific points in a sequence or to splice smaller DNA fragments into a larger polynucleotide.
+It is used to assemble multiple smaller double stranded DNA fragments into a larger DNA sequence.
+OE-PCR is widely used to insert mutations at specific points in a sequence or to assemble custom DNA sequence from smaller DNA fragments into a larger polynucleotide.

-Splicing of DNA Molecules
+Splicing of DNA molecules

 As in most PCR reactions, two primers—one for each end—are used per sequence.
 To splice two DNA molecules, special primers are used at the ends that are to be joined.
 For each molecule, the primer at the end to be joined is constructed such that it has a 5' overhang complementary to the end of the other molecule.
 Following annealing when replication occurs, the DNA is extended by a new sequence that is complementary to the molecule it is to be joined to.
 Once both DNA molecules are extended in such a manner, they are mixed and a PCR is carried out with only the primers for the far ends.
 The overlapping complementary sequences introduced will serve as primers and the two sequences will be fused.
 This method has an advantage over other gene splicing techniques in not requiring restriction sites.

 To get higher yields, some primers are used in excess as in asymmetric PCR.